Lake Guntersville State Park

 Hiking and Trails

 The park maintains roughly 36 miles of trails across varied terrain, from easy lakeside walks to more demanding ridge routes with long views over the water.
-The Taylor Mountain and Tom Bevill trails cover some of the more rugged ground, winding through forest and across rocky sections with long views over the water.
-Seale’s Trail offers an easy hiking-only route along Town Creek between the Highway 227 bridge and the campground.
+Seale’s Trail is a 1.6-mile one-way hiking-only trail from the Highway 227 bridge to the campground, and combined with the Meredith Trail it forms a roughly 4-mile route that suits a range of fitness levels.
+Taylor Mountain Trail is 1.9 miles one-way, with about 300 feet of elevation change, winding through forest and across rocky sections with open views over the water from the summit area.
+Tom Bevill Trail covers similar terrain and can be combined with Taylor Mountain for a longer outing.
 Trail surfaces range from packed dirt to exposed rock, and conditions can change with rainfall, so checking in at the park office before heading out is worthwhile.
 Wildflowers in spring add color along many routes, and fall foliage typically peaks in October.

 Fishing and Water Recreation

 Lake Guntersville is widely considered one of the best largemouth bass fisheries in the country and has hosted major professional bass tournaments for decades.
 The park provides boat ramps, boat rentals, fishing supplies, and fuel at Town Creek Fishing Center.
 Crappie, catfish, bream, and sauger also attract anglers.
 A valid Alabama fishing license is required.
-Beyond fishing, the lake supports kayaking, canoeing, and swimming.
-A beach area is available during summer months, and the calmer coves around the park offer good paddling terrain for beginners and experienced paddlers alike.
+The calmer coves around the park offer good paddling terrain for kayaks and canoes, and rentals are available through the park.

 Pet Policy